zerotrustnetworkaccess/zerotrustnetworkaccess.info/README.md

 Or use run.sh script at root folder.

 Project created from theme https://themeforest.net/item/snowlake-creative-business-startup-jekyll-template/29345272 Theme based on bootstrap and some jquery libraries for header, sliders and filtering items.
-All this frameworks and libs are ruduced by theme authors to fit only several theme features.
+All this frameworks and libs are reduced by theme authors to fit only several theme features.

 Styling
+Project based on

+1. bootstrap
-Project based on bootstrap and custom theme styles which are complemented with ZTNA colors, typography, interface elements and spaces.
+2. custom theme styles
+3. ZTNA colors, typography, interface elements and spacing.

-Layout and margins mostly came from bootstrap
+Layout and some spacing came from bootstrap
+Header, sliders and filtering items came from theme and some custom styles.
+Other elements are ZTNA custom solution.

+All custom styles located in \_sass folder.
+In \_sass root are common styles and in subfolders situated particular styles.

+In html code you can distinguish styles by name: bootstrap names are kept original custom ztna styles came with ztna-prefix all other styles came from theme.

 features
 custom timeline